 The decoration of the monastery is not very different from that of the Forbidden City with many dragons and guarding lions here and there; an unusual aspect is given by a few Sanskrit words painted several times on the beams of the halls where the monks have their meetings.
-Sanskrit is the liturgical language of Buddhism and it was spoken in India.
+Sanskrit is the liturgical language of Buddhism and of Hinduism.

 Beijing - The Forbidden City